penborter/ben_report/_posts/2022-04-02-Notes-Scout.md

 ---
-title: Notes on _The Scout Mindet_ by Julia Galef
+title: Notes on _The Scout Mindset_ by Julia Galef
 layout: redirect
 sitemap: false
 redirect_to:  /books/scout-mindset